Reflections on a World Cup Final

 So I didn’t have to prepare my “Only Zinedine Zidane can interrupt the inexorable logic of history” post, after all.
 But I did laugh when I noticed this morning that Le Monde‘s pre-match supplement had the headline “Zidane, la touche finale”, the words appearing just above where his forehead was in the picture.

-UPDATE [5pm]: Make sure you read Daniel Davies’s tribute to Zizou’s headbutt over at Comment is Free.
+UPDATE [5pm]: Make sure you read Daniel Davies’ tribute to Zizou’s headbutt over at Comment is Free.